Contractible 3-manifold and Positive scalar curvature (II): Effective Handlebodies

-For example, in a contractible genus one $3$-manifold $M=\cup_k N_{k}$, the family $\{N_{k}\}$ satisfies Property (H) (See Lemma 2.11 of \cite{W1}).
-In the following, we will prove that if a contractible $3$-manifold $M$ is not homeomorphic to $\mathbb{R}^3$, there is a family of handlebodies with Property (H) (See Theorem \ref{H}).
-However, such a family is not unique and the union of such a family may not be equal to $M$.
+For example, in a contractible genus one $3$-manifold $M=\cup_k N_{k}$, the family $\{N_{k}\}$ satisfies \emph{Property (H)} (see Lemma 2.11 of \cite{W1}).

+In the following, we will prove that if a contractible $3$-manifold $M$ is not homeomorphic to $\mathbb{R}^3$, there is a family of handlebodies with Property (H).
+However, such a family is not unique.